apache/nuttx/configs/README.txt

 		CONFIG_PREALLOC_MQ_MSGS - The number of pre-allocated message structures.
 The system manages a pool of preallocated message structures to minimize dynamic allocations
+		CONFIG_PREALLOC_IGMPGROUPS - Pre-allocated IGMP groups are used only if needed from interrupt level group created (by the IGMP server).
+		  Default: 4.
 		CONFIG_MQ_MAXMSGSIZE - Message structures are allocated with a fixed payload size given by this settin (does not include other message structure overhead.